mmlab/WASABI2013-Website/content/index.md

 Welcome to the homepage of the WaSABi2013 ISWC workshop.

+*13 Aug.
+2013*: Programme and list of accepted papers is now [online](http://wasabi-ws.org/programme)!

 ## The challenge

 Over the years, *Semantic Web* based systems, applications, and tools have shown significant improvement.